UCSBCarpentry/2024-02-27-ucsb-webscraping/_episodes/03-manual-scraping.md

 >>~~~
 >>{: .output}
 >> Note that Scraper gave you a starting path based on what you have scraped `//tr[td]`, so you have
 >> only to add the continuation of it.
-In order to tell Scraper extension we are only interested in the
+In order to tell Scraper extension, we are only interested in the
 >> emails, we will have to indicate the data that is in the fourth <td> Table Data Cell Element and add the specific path to
 >> the email address `/a` (anchor element).
-Don't forget the dot (.) in the beginning of the Xpath expression.
+Don't forget the dot (.) at the beginning of the XPath expression.
 As we
 >> learned in the previous lesson, it is how you tell the path is in the current context node.
 >>
 >> You can remove the contact column now and copy the output to the clipboard.